 Recruit & Retain Faculty of Color

 Marymount strives to recruit, hire, and retain an increasingly diverse faculty, staff, and administration.
 Through strategic partnerships, the School will develop new pipelines for the recruitment of faculty and staff of color and ensure that they receive support through mentorship programs, affinity spaces, and regular check-ins with administrators.
-The School will continue to implement anti-bias hiring practices, screening all faculty for DEI skills and commitment.
+The School will continue to implement anti-bias hiring practices, screening all faculty for DEI skills, experience, and commitment.

 Recruit & Retain Students of Color

 Marymount strives to increase the racial, ethnic, and socioeconomic diversity of our student population.
-The School will strengthen partnerships with feeder programs/schools to develop new pipelines for recruiting students of color; re-evaluate admissions practices through a lens of equity and inclusion; and commit more financial aid dollars to students in the younger grades.
+The School will strengthen partnerships with existing feeder programs/schools and develop new pipelines for recruiting students of color; re-evaluate admissions practices through a lens of equity and inclusion; and commit more financial aid dollars to students in the younger grades.

 Marymount strives to actively engage all constituents through robust community programming.
 The School commits to expand education opportunities on DEI topics for all constituent groups and ensure increased affordability, accessibility, and inclusivity of our events.
 A mentoring program will offer a unique opportunity for increased alumnae engagement and support for our current students of color.